lohcoh/lohcoh-core/lohcoh-docs/Generator/LowkoderObjectSystem.md

 	Properties may only return a LOS object type, a value type, or an immutable object.
 	Also, properties may not be generic.
 - All data stored in a LOS object system is immutable.
-	The only way to add data is to Select a root, mutate the object tree, and save the tree to a new branch.
+	The only way to add/change data is to Select a root, mutate the object tree, and save the tree to a new branch.
 - By convention, the 0th branch of a LOS object system is called the *prime* version.
-	The prime version is initially empty an immutable, it's only purpose is to initialize the object system with an object tree.
+	The prime version is initially empty and immutable, it's only purpose is to initialize the object system with an object tree.
+- By convention, a branch created from the prime branch is called a *master* branch.

 ## Use Extension methods to simplify root access